 Note: At high altitudes or locations subject to high temperatures, the image may become darker and you may not be able to adjust the Power Consumption setting.

-• If the image has been progressively darkening, you may need to replace the projector lamp soon.
+- Position the projector close enough to the screen. - If the image has been progressively darkening, you may need to replace the projector lamp soon.

 Related concepts

 Projector Lamp Maintenance